As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about

 Where to stay on Koh Tao

-This hostel is about the same distance from town as the Hive but deeper in the forest (and yes this does mean there are a lot of mosquitoes here).
+This hostel is about ten minutes walk from the main area in Sairee.
+It’s in the forest (and yes this does mean there are a lot of mosquitoes here).
 I think this might be the cheapest hostel you’ll find in Sairee.
 I’ve heard good things.

 If you’re traveling in a couple or group or just looking for some privacy, you can book one of these bungalows right near the water.